 - Configure cgi-bin and add .htaccess

 After these configurations are done we need to implement the web server functionality and the output library.
-The last one will be responsible of translating the users interaction into valid commands of Arduino ‘s library that we previously built.
+The last one will be responsible for translating the user’s interaction into valid commands of Arduino‘s library that we previously built.

 The code looks like this: